Back to Blog

 Claude Sonnet 4.6February 2026claude-sonnet-4-6

-Skipping 4.7 suggests that this is not a simple port of Opus 4.7.
-It implies a different development timeline or a distinct training run tailored for the Sonnet line.
+Skipping version 4.7 suggests this is not a simple port from Opus 4.7.
+It likely originates from a different development timeline and training run.

 SWE-bench Verified79.6%82-84%